-Please note these tests were developed and their performance characteristics were determined by Sema4 Opco, Inc. They have not been cleared or approved by the FDA.
+This test was developed, and its performance characteristics determined by Sema4 Opco, Inc. It has not been cleared or approved by the US Food and Drug Administration.
+FDA does not require this test to go through premarket FDA review.
+This test is used for clinical purposes.
+It should not be regarded as investigational or for research.
+This laboratory is certified under the Clinical Laboratory Improvement Amendments (CLIA) as qualified to perform high complexity clinical laboratory testing.
 These analyses generally provide highly accurate information regarding the patient's carrier or affected status.
 Despite this high level of accuracy, it should be kept in mind that there are many potential sources of diagnostic error, including misidentification of samples, polymorphisms, or other rare genetic variants that interfere with analysis.
 Families should understand that rare diagnostic errors may occur for these reasons.